shullgroup/rheoQCM/README.md

 ## Using the Stand-alone Program (exe)

 The stand-alone file (exe file) which is precompiled from source code under 32-bit Python is localized in `stand_alone/` folder.
 It can run without installation.
 No Python distribution is needed to run it.
-It is convienent for data collection in case you have 64-bit Python installed on your Windows, previously.
+It is convienent for data collection in case you have 64-bit Python installed on your Windows, previously. (<span style="color:red">NOTE: the stand-alone file is compiled on a test computer, the parameters may not fit them on your computer.
+And you cannot customize the setup with it.</span>)

 ## Using Data Collection/Analysis Program (UI)